karar-hayder/RecAnthology/README.md

 ## Technologies Used

 * Backend: Django, Django REST Framework
-* Authentication: JWT (JSON Web Tokens)
+* Authentication: Secure user authentication and authorization with JWT (JSON Web Tokens) and Django authentication
-* Database: MariaDB (for production) [SQLite could be used for development by changing some code in settings.py]
+* Database: PostGreSQL (for production) [SQLite could be used for development by changing some code in settings.py]
-* Frontend: [None at the moment]
+* Frontend: Django templates with Bootstrap 5 (see [`templates/base.html`](templates/base.html))

+## Recommendation System Overview

+### Content-Based Recommendation

+RecAnthology primarily uses a **content-based recommendation** engine that leverages user preferences for genres to suggest books, TV shows, and movies that are most likely to match their tastes.

+**How It Works:**

+* Users rate media items, and these ratings are used to infer their genre preferences.
+* The system identifies the genres a user favors the most.
+* For each top genre, a set of relevant media is selected (from both books and TV/media, as configured).
+* Recommendation scores are calculated for each media item based on how well its genres align with the user's preferences.
+Optionally, a custom scoring function can further personalize the scores.
+* Scores are normalized into a 0–100 scale, providing a relativity metric so users see which recommendations are strongest.
+* The final recommendation list is sorted by this relativity score.

+See the [RECOMMENDATION-DOC.md](./RECOMMENDATION-DOC.md) for detailed documentation on each function and example usage scenarios.

+### Collaborative Filtering

+[TODO: Collaborative filtering recommendation system will be added here in the future.]

 ## Setup and Installation